Lifting Stars Pet Homecare

 Do you offer cremation services and what are my options?

 Quality aftercare is important to pet owners, and honouring your pet is a responsibility we take seriously.
-We partner with Until We Meet Again Pet Memorial Services in North Vancouver to provide cremation and memorial services after euthanasia.
-We provide options for delivery services, as outlined below.
+We partner with Until We Meet Again Pet Memorial Services in Surrey to provide cremation and memorial services after euthanasia.
+We provide delivery service options, as outlined below.

 There are two options for cremation: private or communal cremation.
-With private cremation, your pet is cremated separately from other animals, and the ashes are available in three to five business days.
+With private cremation, your pet is cremated separately from other animals, and the ashes are available in approximately two weeks.
 With communal cremation, your pet is cremated with other animals, and the ashes are not returned to you.
 Ashes from communal cremations are spread in a private country meadow in the Fraser Valley.
-Information about fees can be found on our At-Home Euthanasia page.
+Information about fees can be found on our In-Home Euthanasia page.

 I would like to arrange for the burial of my pet.
 Is this possible?